Art Barr: Asistencia Asesoría y Administración (1992–1994)

 Soon afterward, Barr left EMLL to join Konnan's newly formed Asistencia Asesoría y Administración promotion.
 As "The Love Machine" Art Barr, he debuted in AAA as a villain, and formed the tag team "La Pareja del Terror" (The Pair of Terror) with Eddie Guerrero.
 The pair were highly successful, as they would go on to win the World Tag Team Championship and become arguably the most hated tag team in lucha libre history.
-Barr and Guerrero expanded their tag team into a faction after being joined by Konnan, Black Cat,Jasha, Madonna's Boyfriend, Jake Roberts, Misterioso, Chicano Power and King Lion.
+Barr and Guerrero expanded their tag team into a faction after being joined by Konnan, Black Cat, Jasha, Madonna's Boyfriend, Jake Roberts, Misterioso, Chicano Power and King Lion.
 Together, the faction became known as Los Gringos Locos (The Crazy Americans).

 Despite both the acclaim and the financial success he received, Barr's time in Mexico took a toll on him, as he was reportedly homesick (his wife and son remained in Oregon while he was working in Mexico).
 Eventually, he turned to alcohol and drugs for solace, despite the concern of his friends in the business.

 On November 6, 1994, AAA held the When Worlds Collide pay-per-view card (with some help from WCW) at the Los Angeles Memorial Sports Arena.
 La Pareja del Terror faced off against El Hijo del Santo and Octagón in a double hair versus mask match.
 Around this time, Barr and Guerrero were also in talks with Extreme Championship Wrestling.
 Barr confirmed this in a shoot interview with Los Angeles media following the PPV, and said that he looked forward to competing in ECW, "they're not the biggest promotion but they're the hottest and a very forward thinking promotion".
-Barr additionally was scheduled to compete at New Japan's annual Tokyo Dome show on January 4, 1995, in a match with Jushin Thunder Liger however this never materialised.
+Barr additionally was scheduled to compete at New Japan's annual Tokyo Dome show on January 4, 1995, in a match with Jushin Thunder Liger however this never materialized due to Liger's ankle injury.

 At the same time, the World Wrestling Federation, World Championship Wrestling also showed interest in the tag team of Guerrero and Barr however it never got past that stage.

 At Triplemania XXIV, Barr was posthumously inducted into the AAA Hall of Fame as the 2016 inductee.
 He is regarded as the most hated rudo the company has ever had along with his tag team partner Eddie Guerrero as Los Gringos Locos.

 New Japan Pro Wrestling (1994)

 Barr made his New Japan Pro-Wrestling debut as "American Machine" in Summer 1994, wrestling under an old American Love Machine mask.
 He made his debut by teaming with Black Cat and Black Tiger II in a winning effort against the team of Shinjiro Otani, El Samurai and Jushin Liger.
 Liger apparently had big plans to feud with Barr, but they never materialized after Liger broke his ankle.
-A match was planned for January 4, 1995 at the Tokyo Dome for the IWGP Junior Heavyweight Championship, but again this never materialised due to Barr's death in November 1994.
+A match was planned for January 4, 1995 at the Tokyo Dome for the IWGP Junior Heavyweight Championship, challenging champion Norio Honaga, but again this never materialised due to Barr's death in November 1994.